Chair, Associate Professor, Spanish

 Dr. Bartlett enjoys teaching all levels of French language, courses on French and Francophone literatures and cinemas, and interdisciplinary courses such as her recent French 279 "Monsters and Mayhem in the French-Speaking World” where literature, cinema, culture, history, gender, race, religion and politics all intersect.
-She is currently collaborating with a group of faculty to create an interdisciplinary gender studies program at Rockford University that will allow students to examine gender from a multitude of perspectives.
+She collaborated with a group of faculty to create an interdisciplinary gender studies program at Rockford University that allows students to examine gender from a multitude of perspectives.

 She has studied, lived and worked extensively in France.
 She has taken students abroad to France.
 She has also traveled to Quebec and Belgium.
 She hopes to have the chance to explore the Francophone Caribbean and Africa.

 Her research interests have centered on gender issues in Haitian and Algerian literatures and cinemas and in French cinema.
-Recent projects have delved into monsters as manifestations of social turmoil and foreign language education when she presented on listening strategies at the annual ACTFL Conference in San Diego, CA in November of 2015 and on listening strategies at ACTFL in November of 2013.
+Recent projects have delved into monsters as manifestations of social turmoil and foreign language education.
+She presented on integrating culture in foreign language classes at the annual ACTFL Conference in San Diego, CA in November of 2015 and on listening strategies at ACTFL in November of 2013.